z3tt/Z3tt/content/post/2019-12-12-best-tidytuesday-2019.md

 date: "2019-12-30"
 image: img/banner/milkyway_RichardStrozynski.jpg
 layout: post
 description: "Here are my favorite visualizations of the #TidyTuesday challenge in 2019 (from those I've seen and which I remember).
-I present my personal top 3 in terms of design and storytelling and the highlights of my own contributions."
+I present my personal top 3 in terms of design and storytelling."
 tags:
     - TidyTuesday
     - R